drumpt/drumpt.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Generalizable Deep Learning
+  - OOD Generalization
   - Generative Models
-  - Bayesian Machine Learning
+  - Statistical Machine Learning

 # Education to show in About widget
 education: